klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/istanbul.md

 ## istanbul_getSnapshot <a id="istanbul_getsnapshot"></a>

-Return the state snapshot at a given block number.
+Returns the state snapshot at a given block number.
+The state snapshot contains information such as number/hash, validator set, and governance vote of the snapshot block.

 **Parameters**